-Public Talks: Mathematics and the Cosmos, Saturday July 6
+Public Talks: Cosmos and Mathematics, Saturday July 6

 Two of the most renowned scientists and public speakers in the world will present their views on the role of mathematics in the study of the universe.
 What are the mathematical puzzles that the cosmos offers?
 What role does unification play in mathematics?
 These and other mindboggling questions will be discussed in two fascinating lectures that will bring the audience to the forefront of research in mathematics and the cosmos.